keithrlucier/proxmox-dm-health-check/Documentation.md

 - Preventive maintenance
 - Troubleshooting VM startup issues

 Regular use of this script (via cron) provides early warning of developing issues and maintains a clean, efficient Proxmox environment.
+The GitHub integration ensures users always have access to the latest updates and community support.

 **Remember**: Duplicates are critical and require immediate attention, while tombstones are important but less urgent.
 The script's priority-based approach ensures the most dangerous issues are addressed first.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/keithrlucier/proxmox-dm-health-check/blob/main/LICENSE) file for details.

 ---
-**End of Documentation v30**
+**End of Documentation v31**